 If you are not joining a cruise ship shore excursion, do your homework in advance about each port of call you visit.

-What are the transport options available to get you from the cruise port if the town is not within walking distance?
+What transport options are available to get you from the cruise port if the town is not within walking distance?

 It is not unusual that the cruise line has a transfer shuttle for cruise guests to get them into the town center, even if you haven’t booked a guided excursion.